AITHM/ACMI/src/posts/the-impact-of-universal-mask-use-on-sars-cov-2-in-victoria-australia-on-the-epidemic-trajectory-of-covid-19.md

 ---
 Objective:

-To estimate the impact of universal community face mask use in the COVID-19 second wave in Victoria, Australia, along with other routine disease control measures in place, timing, and varying mask effectiveness and uptake.
+To estimate the impact of universal community face mask use in the COVID-19 second wave in Victoria in 2020, Australia, along with other routine disease control measures in place, timing, and varying mask effectiveness and uptake.

 Findings: